 Planning and preparing ahead will ensure a safe and enjoyable experience on the Mardi Himal Trek.
 Research the trek, gather information, and make necessary arrangements in advance.
 This way, you can fully enjoy the beauty of Mardi Himal while staying safe and comfortable.

-The journey to Mardi Himal begins from the charming city of Pokhara, located in Nepal.
+The journey to Mardi Himal begins in the charming city of Pokhara, located in Nepal.
 Pokhara serves as the starting point for the trek, providing a convenient base for trekkers.

 To reach the trailhead of Mardi Himal, you can choose from various transportation options available in Pokhara.
 These include private vehicles, shared jeeps, or local buses.
 The trailhead is typically accessible within a few hours from Pokhara, allowing trekkers to begin their Mardi Himal adventure easily.